AlkaShukla26/Loyaltics-Interactive-Tableau-Dashboard/README.md

 ## 🛠 Thought Process & Approach
 1. **Data Cleaning & Preparation**: Raw transactional data was refined to separate registered vs non-registered customers and classify refunds/freebies.
-2. **Calculated Fields**: Created profit margin, net profit margin, and refund-related measures for accurate performance tracking.
+2. **Calculated Fields**: Created sum of sales and refund-related measures etc for accurate performance tracking.
 3. **Parameters & Filters**: Built parameters to dynamically switch between App/Non-App users, include/exclude refunds, and segment customer bases.
 4. **Dashboard Design**: Structured in a way that decision-makers can:
    - Spot **overall business health** at a glance